 - As a DMP is an informal arrangement, there are certain debts such as arrears of council tax, which cannot be included due to the risk of action against your assets.
-There are other solutions such as an IVA which can include arrears of priority bills but it depends on IVA terms acceptance by majority of your creditors
+There are other solutions such as an IVA which can include arrears of priority bills, but it depends on IVA terms acceptance by a majority of your creditors

 - A DMP could have a negative impact on your credit file.
 Creditors can issue default notices, which will remain on your credit file for 6 years.
 Your ability to obtain credit may be affected.

-- You may from time to time receive an unwanted call from a creditor especially if they are using a new debt recovery company.
+- You may from time to time receive an unwanted call from a creditor, especially if they are using a new debt recovery company.
 Politely tell them you are on a DMP and state your debt solution company name and your personal advisor.
 Your debt solution company will take care of the rest.

-- It cannot be guarantee that creditors will not take legal action or that they will stop collection activity.
+- It cannot be guaranteed that creditors will not take legal action or that they will stop collection activity.
 Such action could result in a judgment and could potentially lead to further enforcement to recover the debt.

 - If you cancel your DMP, creditors could end payment arrangements previously agreed and charges could be re-applied to your debts.

 There are other formal debt solutions (Bankruptcy, IVA, CVA or DRO) available to sort out your personal and company debt.
-Which can affect your personal/business finances and assets severely and must be consulted with suitable debt advisor before deciding to take up one.
+Which can affect your personal/business finances and assets severely and must be consulted with a suitable debt advisor before deciding to take up one.